RoboJackets/robocup-training/docs/pathplanning.md

 # Dynamic A\* Search

+-   What if edge weights change during execution?
 -   Searching backwards from goal to start
--   At each iteration, evaluate current node and propagate changes to its neighbors
 -   Efficient replanning and backtracking

+## D\*

+-   At each iteration, evaluate current node and propagate changes to its descendants
+-   When a new obstacle is detected, all affected points are put back into the priority queue of "unvisited" nodes
+-   For each affected point:
+    -   If node cost can be reduced, update its backpointer
+    -   Propagate change in cost to neighbors

 # Path Network